infinum/frontend-handbook/BEM/Style sheets.md

 }
 ```

-If you need it to nest inside of the block class, in Sass, you would have to use the & symbol before the element, or use string interpolation.
+If you need it to nest inside of the block class, in Sass, you would have to use the & symbol before the element or string interpolation.

 Example: